jbock-java/jbock/README.md

 ````

-This is what your users might see:
+This will be enough to warn your users of missing parameters,
+in a nicely colored error message:

 <img src="images/screenshot.png" alt="screenshot">